yangyzheng/SimpleTwitterClient/README.md

 Right now trying cache images on disk mentioned below and not sure how to use ContentProvider to do that (mentioned in the same post.
 Still exploring... :sweat:
 (http://developer.android.com/training/displaying-bitmaps/cache-bitmap.html#disk-cache)

+**_Questions:_**
+- About the favorite_count, I couldn't find a working API from twitter, any suggestion?
+- I'm using a separate Activity (actionbar hidden) for composing new tweet, and reuse it for reply, if I would change it to use fragment, it should be the same (resusable), right?

 **_Walkthrough of all user stories:_**

 ![screenshot](https://raw.githubusercontent.com/yangyzheng/SimpleTwitterClient/master/Readme/SimpleTwitterClient3.gif)